 Swenson College of Science and Engineering

-The B.S. in physics is primarily for students planning to work toward an advanced degree in physics or a related area.
+The B.A. in physics is a liberal arts degree that allows considerable freedom in the planning of upper level courses and can easily be combined with other majors and interests.
 The physics courses emphasize conceptual foundations, problem-solving skills, and experimental techniques.
-Students are encouraged to participate in research, with emphasis in experimental high-energy physics and particle astrophysics; limnological research, including observational studies and modeling of lakes; and computational physics.
-Additional faculty interests include optics and condensed matter physics.
-The department also offers courses required for other science and engineering programs.
 Honors Requirements: To graduate with honors, students must participate in the department honors program, complete and present a research project, and maintain a GPA above 3.00 overall and in the major.
 They are also expected to attend department colloquia.
 Interested students should contact the physics honors program coordinator.

 This program is available: